evdubs/Harmonia/README.md

 Harmonia is a Java console application to allow participants in the USD Swap offer market to automatically submit swap offers at competitive rates.
 Harmonia also estimates and displays accrued interest throughout the bot's execution.

 ## Installation
-Harmonia requires a JDK, Apache Maven, and XChange 1.2.0-SNAPSHOT.
-You will, at the moment, need to clone https://github.com/timmolter/XChange, build, and install it.
-This will not be necessary when version 1.2.0 is published.
+Harmonia requires a JDK and Apache Maven.

 ## Starting Harmonia
 After cloning the repository, execute the following commands in the Harmonia base directory: